jjsarton/zt_nss/README.md

 ## Requirement
 * python 3
-* python-daemon mudule (may not be installed)
+* python-daemon module (may not be installed)

-The main Server may be installed on a lowcost device as the Raspberry PI.
+The main Server may be installed on a low cost device as the Raspberry PI.
-I habe installed it on a Raspberry PI 3, this worket out of the box after launching the **zt.py** server on it.
+I have installed it on a Raspberry PI 3, this worked out of the box after launching the **zt.py** server on it.
 The other Linux devices what run with **ztr.py**.

 ## Bug

-There is probably a bug (within python 3) which may produce a segment violation while calling ```dnf install <package>```.
+There is probably a bug (within python 3) which may produce a segment violation while calling ```dnf install python3-daemon``` (fedora) or ```apt install python3-daemon``` (Debian, Ubuntu, Mint) .
+For other distributions refer to the respective documents

 ## Todo

 * Process IPv6 (at this time no address is passed from the data send by my.zerotier.com)
 * Better documentation
-* Provide systemd files.